CodeOS99/survival-game/README.md

 Press the craft button to obtain crafts.

-Numbers to swap active hotbar slots
+Press number keys to swap active hotbar slots

 - Moving, sprinting, jumping, and using tools makes you hungry.
 - Getting too hungry(>85% hunger) leads to damage.